Brian-Hsieh/kube-thrifty/README.md

 Kube-Thrifty is a Kubernetes resource monitor TUI.
 It collects CPU and memory metrics of containers on all nodes, compares container usage with resource requests, and highlights containers that may be overprovisioned.

+> [!NOTE]
-Kube-Thrifty is read-only.
+> Kube-Thrifty is read-only.
 It does not modify workloads, requests, or limits.

 ## Features